Skip to content

 repository = ItemRepository()

 All have synchronous counterparts without the Async prefix (e.g., GenericViewSet, GenericListAPIView).
+Do not mix sync and async generic views in one class — pick one flavour, matching your repository.

 Complete example